owncloud/cdperf/docs/considerations.md

 There needs to be a standardized process to collect data that allow a statement.
 It needs to be repeatable and clearly specified.

-For that, ownCloud developed a tool called cdperf.
+For that, ownCloud developed a tool called cdperf. cdperf is based on [k6](https://k6.io).
 It automates to run certain test setups for currently three different test candidates: ownCloud 10, oCIS and NextCloud.

 ## Influencual Parameters